logan354/logan354/README.md

 # Hi there 👋, I'm Logan
-An IT student studying Software Engineering at Wintec - Waikato Institute of Technology.
+An IT Prospect and a Wintec - Waikato Institute of Technology Alumni

 ## Skills
 ### Languages